Is January a good time to visit the Galapagos Islands?

 January in the Galapagos is a time of increased activity and richness in wildlife, offering visitors the opportunity to witness many of the islands’ creatures as they adapt to the changing season.
 The mix of breeding activities, feeding strategies, and the lush environment make it an wonderful time for wildlife observation.

-The following are reviews from guests who stayed at Galapagos Safari Camp in January (posted on Tripadvisor, Google or written on our inhouse feedback forms).
+The following are comments from guests who stayed at Galapagos Safari Camp in January.

 “I wish I could come up with something that could be improved upon”